danielemaddaluno/whispery/README.md

-# Whispery: whisper made easy to convert audio/video to text
+# Whispery: whisper made easy, convert audio/video to text

 This project seeks to simplify the usage of [openai/whisper](https://github.com/openai/whisper) and [FFmpeg/FFmpeg](https://github.com/FFmpeg/FFmpeg) to convert audio/video to text, providing a standardized procedure that is independent of the operating system being used.

-You can decide whether to use **whispery** through Google Colab (the easier path) or through Docker.
+You can decide whether to use **whispery** through Google Colab (highly recommended) or through Docker.

 ## 1. Use with Google Colab: